MOCHA: Multi-modal Objects-aware Cross-arcHitecture Alignment: Appendix

 \section{Appendix}

-In this appendix, we provide additional experiments and analyses to validate our methodology further.
-We start by providing a statistical validation of MOCHA using the Wilcoxon signed-rank test to assess the significance of our findings.
-We continue by presenting additional results, including PCA curve fitting analyses and detailed performance breakdowns across individual datasets.
-We then outline the implementation details of our experiments and provide a pseudocode description of the MOCHA methodology.
-Finally, we conclude by presenting some qualitative results and discussing MOCHA’s limitations.
+In this appendix, we provide additional experiments and analyses to further validate our methodology.
+We begin with a statistical validation of MOCHA using the Wilcoxon signed-rank test to assess the significance of our findings. \fb[]{We then present a comprehensive performance evaluation, including additional experiments that vary either the student model or the FSL architecture.} Next, we outline the implementation details of our experiments and provide pseudocode describing the MOCHA pipeline. \ec[]{Finally, we detail the PCA curve fitting procedure and report per-dataset performance breakdowns.
+We present qualitative results and discuss the current limitations of MOCHA.}